colll78/cardano-lightning/docs/adrs/minimal-state.md

 A (staged) CL channel consists of 2 partners and a utxo at tip.
 We need to establish what information needs to be tracked and where.

-This minimal version follows the minimal channel lifecycle.
+This minimal version follows the [minimal lifecycle](./minimal-lifecycle.md).
 In particular there is no `sub` step.

+Recall that a staged channel is represented by a utxo at tip.
+This utxo channel has an address, value, and datum.
+A reference script is illegal.

+The address's payment credential corresponds to the Cardano Lighting script associated to the channel currency.
+Note that the channel currency is determined by a script parameter.
+Thus, channels with different currencies will belong to different addresses.

+The value contains a thread token and either:

+- Just ada
+- Just ada and the channel currency, where the ada covers the min ada requirements.

+The [thread token](./thread-token.md) records the channel id in its token name.
+The channel **total** is amount of the currency in the utxo.

 ## Decision

 ### Overview

-A staged channel is represented by a utxo at tip.

-The value contains a thread token and either:

-- Just ada
-- Just min ada and the channel currency

-Note that the channel currency is determined by a script parameter.
-Thus, channels with different currencies will belong to different addresses.

-The thread token records the channel id in its token name.

-The channel total is amount of the currency in the utxo.
+#### Datum

 The channel datum has the following form